Digital Declutter — 15 Ways to Become Less Distracted and More Productive in 2025

 Cleaning up your inbox

-Let’s face it: emails are the bane of most people’s existence.
-All they do is create a glorified to-do list that actively gets in the way of getting anything useful done!
+Let’s face it: emails often end up being a glorified to-do list that actually get in the way of getting anything useful done!

 So, the holy grail when it comes to emails is to have as few of them stagnating in your inbox as possible.